rfbigelow/Markov/README.md

 * `getStateValue`   A *state value function* (i.e. V_pi(s)) used for policy evaluation.

 * `getActionValue`  An *action value function* (i.e. Q_pi(s, a)) used for policy improvement.

+## References

+[1] R. S.  Sutton and A. G. Barto, *Reinforcement Learning: an introduction, 2nd ed.* Cambridge, MA: The MIT Press, 2018